WillGAndre/proj_Redes/README.md

 # proj_Redes
-Basic chat server and client for Redes de comunicação
+Basic chat server and client for UC RC